-Village Name Location No. of HHs Ethnic Group(s) Main Livelihood Sources# Land Tenure Villages Anticip Villages Anticipating Impacts: 1.
+Village Name Location No. of HHs Ethnic Group(s) Main Livelihood Sources≇ Land Tenure Villages Antici Villages Anticipating Impacts: 1.
 Chay Thom Nhang commune, Andoung Meas district 66 Jarai (majority) and Khmer (2 HHs) Farming and raising livestock Lived in current location since 1992 Most HHs have receipts to farming plots and residential land through D01BB In process of registering community forestland (approx. 1400 ha).
 No communal land title 2.
 Kachout Leu Nhang commune, Andoung Meas district 101 Kachok (majority), Khmer, Cham, Lao, Tampoun, Jarai, Kreung, and Vietnamese Farming, raising livestock, aquaculture, selling timber, selling wild animals Lived in current location since 1999 No communal title (regards residential area, burial ground and protected forest as collectively owned, although not under customary tenure) Most HHs have receipts for their farming and residential plots through D01BB 3.
 Kanong (also called Tanong) Talao commune, Andoung Meas district 78 Kachok (majority), Jarai, Tampoun, Prao, and Khmer Farming, raising livestock, hunting, and logging Lived in current location since 2001 No communal title (regard burial ground, sacred pond and reserved land etc. as collectively owned but attempts to register reserved land was rejected) Some HHs have receipts for farming plots through D01BB.
 (Do not want communal title anymore because communal resources are no longer available due to concession.)
 4. Ket Nhang commune, Andoung Meas district 200 Jarai (majority), Kachok, Tampoun, Prao, Vietnamese, and Khmer Farming, raising livestock, paid labor, and transporting timber Lived in current location since 1999 Do not have system of customary/collective land tenure Some HHs have receipts for rice field, farming and residential plots through D01BB.
 5. Nay Nhang commune, Andoung Meas district 102 Kachok (majority), Khmer, Jarai, Tampoun, and Kreung Farming, raising livestock, logging hunting, paid labor, and fishing Lived in current location since 1999 No communal title (tried to register communal forest but rejected by district authorities because inside HA Oyadav concession area).
 Some HHs have title for farming plots through D01BB.
 All HHs received title for residential plots through D01BB.

-^{}Listed are the main livelihood sources practiced traditionally prior to the confiscation of their lands and destruction of their forests.
-Many of these have been seriously impaired, or are under threat, as a result of the concessions.
+Listed are the : main livelihood source s practice d traditionally prior to the confiscation of their lands a [#] Listed are the main livelihood sources practiced traditionally prior to the confiscation of their lands and destruction of their forests.
+Many of these have been seriously impaired, or are under threat.

-^{} Villagers from time to time move their homes to various locations within the area subject to their customary tenure system.
-Villages move for a range of reasons such as shifting cultivation, climate conditions, and illness and death in the community prompting relocation to move away from bad spirits.
+מוופמו are unuer 5 d.
+5 viariy 5 5 as a result of the concessions.
+LISIEU AIE II conditions, and illness and death in the community prompting relocation to move away from bad spirits.
 Recorded in the matrix is the year villagers settled in their current location.
-They have accessed, used and managed the area under their customary tenure system since the time of their ancestors.
+They have Villagers from time to time move their homes to various locations within the area subject to their customary tenure system.
+Villages move for a range of reasons such as shifting cultivation, climate accessed, used and managed the area under their customary tenure system since the time of their ancestors.
 Displacement from ancestral lands may have occurred during the rule of the Pol Pot regime.